-- (a) your spouse, partner or other person with whom you live as if he or she were a spouse; - (b) any children (natural or adopted) and stepchildren aged 18 or younger of yourself or of your spouse; - (c) any person with whom you have an agreement or arrangement: - (i) with respect to dealing in Company Securities; or - (ii) under which you undertake to act together in exercising your voting power at general meetings of the Company; - (d) any corporation of which you or any of the above persons or entities control 30% or more of the voting power at general meetings of the corporation or of which you control the majority of the board of directors, any corporation which is accustomed to acting or whose directors are accustomed to acting in accordance with the directions or instructions of yourself or any of the above persons or entities, and any of its subsidiaries; - (e) a trust if: - (i) you or any of the above persons or entities is/are a beneficiary; - (ii) you are a founder of the trust with the ability to exert any influence over the trustee; or - (iii) you are a trustee, other than a trust of which: - (A) you are a bare trustee i.e. a trustee with no powers or duties except to transfer the shares according to the directions of the beneficial owners, or - (B) you are a co-trustee and you have not participated in or influenced the decision to deal in the securities, and of which neither you nor any of your Related Persons are beneficiaries); and
+- any children (natural or adopted) and stepchildren aged 18 or younger of yourself or (b) of your spouse; - (c) any person with whom you have an agreement or arrangement:

+- with respect to dealing in Company Securities; or - under which you undertake to act together in exercising your voting power at general meetings of the Company; - (d) any corporation of which you or any of the above persons or entities control 30% or SFO s.
+344 (3) more of the voting power at general meetings of the corporation or of which you control the majority of the board of directors, any corporation which is accustomed to acting or whose directors are accustomed to acting in accordance with the directions or instructions of yourself or any of the above persons or entities, and any of its subsidiaries: - a trust if: (e) SFO s.
+322 (4) - you or any of the above persons or entities is/are a beneficiary; - you are a founder of the trust with the ability to exert any influence over the trustee; or - (iii) you are a trustee, other than a trust of which: